 In the opinion of Bond Counsel, interest on the Series 2024 Bonds under existing law is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; provided, however, that with respect to certain corporations, interest on the Series 2024 Bonds will be taken into account in determining annual adjusted financial statement income for the purpose of computing the federal alternative minimum tax.
 The opinion set forth in the previous sentence is subject to the condition that the Issuer and the Corporation comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Series 2024 Bonds in order that interest thereon be (or continue to be) excluded from gross income for federal income tax purposes.
 These requirements generally relate to arbitrage, the use of the proceeds of the Series 2024 Bonds and the Corporation.
-Failure to comply with certain of such requirements could cause the interest on the Series 2024 Bonds to be so included in gross income retroactive to the date of issuance of the Series 2024 Bonds.
+Failure to comply with certain of such requirements could cause the interest on the Series 2024 Bonds.
 The Corporation and the Issuer have covenanted to comply with all such requirements.